RoboticAgents/project2/README.md

 - Were there any circumstances that affected your ability to contribute?

 **Honest Assessment:**
-- Rate your own communication, hands-on participation, work quality, collaboration, contribution, and reliability (1-5)
+- Rate your own hands-on participation, work quality, collaboration, contribution, and reliability (1-5)

 ---